Story at a glance:

 The Yale Science Building opened in 2019 with an energy use intensity target of 200 KBTU—half of what comparable lab spaces on-campus consume.
 The Yale Science Building was designed to meet LEED Gold, with features like high performance air distribution, heat recovery, and lighting systems.
 The project also has a rooftop greenhouse.

-Yale is committed to ensuring its infrastructure is good for the environment as well as the student body.
 “IAQ is crucial to the health and well-being of building occupants.
 Our standards ensure the use of materials with low VOCs, nontoxic materials, healthy furniture, and appropriate air changes and filtration,” Ginger Chapman, director of the office of sustainability at Yale, previously told gb&d.

-4. Administrative Office Building, Duarte, CA
+7. Administrative Office Building, Duarte, CA

-walter p moore gbd magazine 04
+LEED examples in the us walter p moore gbd magazine 02

 Walter P Moore completed an administrative office building for The City of Hope in the spring of 2020.
 City of Hope in Duarte, California is a comprehensive cancer center focusing on advancing research and treatment protocols.